mrocklin/thesis/term.md

 In this way any Python object may be regarded as a compound term.
 We provide a single `termify` function to mutate classes defined under the standard object model.
 Operationally we provide a more comprehensive function to handle common variations from the standard model (e.g. the use of `__slots__`)

-Note that the Python objects themselves are traversed, not a translation (we do not call `_term_op, _term_args` exhaustively before execution.)
+Note that the Python objects themselves are usually traversed, not a translation (we do not call `_term_op, _term_args` exhaustively before execution.)
 Keeping the objects intact enables users to debug their code with familiar data structures and enables the use of client code *within* term traversals.
 This method will be useful later when we leverage SymPy's existing mathematical inference system within an external logic program.

 #### Variable identification -- `isvar`